 — LOAN

-The Bank agrees to lend to the Borrower, on the terms and conditions set forth or referred to in this Loan Agreement, the amount of one hundred million Dollars ($100,000,000) (“Loan”), to assist in financing the project described in Schedule 1 to this Loan Agreement (“Project”).
+The Bank agrees to lend to the Borrower, on the terms and conditions set forth or referred to in this Loan Agreement, the amount of ninety one million three hundred and forty thousand Euros (€91,340,000) (“Loan”), to assist in financing the project described in Schedule 1 to this Loan Agreement (“Project”).

 The Borrower may withdraw the proceeds of the Loan in accordance with Section IV of Schedule 2 to this Loan Agreement.

 The Front-end Fee payable by the Borrower shall be equal to one-quarter of one percent (0.25%) of the Loan amount.
-The Borrower shall pay the Front-end Fee not later than 60 days after the Effective Date.

 The Commitment Fee payable by the Borrower shall be equal to one-quarter of one percent (0.25%) per annum on the Unwithdrawn Loan Balance.